Jobo0o/100-days-of-code/log.md

 - read the documentation about the quasar framework that allows to deploy to Web, iOS, Android, Windos, MacOS & Linux simultanoiously

+### Day 62 - 01-21-2021
+- completed challenges in the 30 Days of Code Challenges on HackerRank
+- completed challenges on CodeWars
+- learned how to substract two arrays from each other & return the difference

+### Day 63 - 01-22-2021
+-